Discovering Effective Policies for Land-Use Planning with Neuroevolution: Experiments

 \subsection{Prescriptions}

-In the experiments in this paper, the prescriptors were fully connected neural networks with two layers of weights, implemented with Keras/Tensorflow.
+The prescriptors were fully connected neural networks with two layers of weights, implemented with PyTorch.
 The topology was fixed and only the weights were evolved.
-The input consisted of 13 float values, i.e.\ the 12 land-usage percentages and the area of the geographical cell.
+The input consisted of 12 float values, i.e.\ the eight land-use percentages and the latitude, longitude, and area of the geographical cell, as well as the year.
 The hidden layer contained 16 units with tanh activation.

-During evolution, prescriptor candidates were evaluated on a random subset of 1\% of the global dataset from the years [1851-2011] with the global neural net predictor.
-Prescriptor output was a single vector of size eight (the 12 land usage percentages minus primf, primn, and urban, which were considered fixed, and c4per which was found to occur too rarely in the dataset to predict reliably), and a softmax activation.
-These eight outputs specify the prescriptor's suggestion for the percentage of land usage of each type.
-The eight outputs are combined with the four fixed land-usage values and the cell area and passed to the Predictor model to get the predicted 'ELUC' metric.
-This metric is aggregated across the evaluation data set to form the performance outcome of the suggestion.
-The difference between the eight outputs and the corresponding inputs is used to compute the percentage of land-use change, i.e.\ the cost outcome of the suggestion.
+During evolution, prescriptor candidates were evaluated on a fixed random subset of 1\% of the Global dataset from years 1851--2011 with the Global NeuralNet predictor.
+Prescriptor output was a single vector of size five (the eight land-use percentages minus primf, primn, and urban, which were considered fixed), produced by the ReLU activation function.
+These five outputs were normalized to sum to the previous amount of land taken by these five types.
+The result is the prescriptor's suggestion for the percentage of land use of each type.
+The five outputs were combined with the fixed land-use values for primf, primn, and urban to compute the difference from the initial land use.
+This difference was concatenated with the initial land use as well as latitude, longitude, cell area, and year, and passed to the Predictor model to get the predicted ELUC metric.
+The cost outcome, i.e.\ the percentage of land-use change, was computed based on the difference between the five outputs and the corresponding inputs.
+All positive differences were summed for a given cell and divided by the total land-use percentage of the cell (excluding nonland).
+These metrics were aggregated across the evaluation data set to obtain the performance outcome of each prescriptor candidate.
+Thus, a candidate was evaluated based on its average performance in creating a strategy for each land area in the test set.